Tocopherol, Alpha-tocopherol, dl-tocopherol, Tocotrienol, RRR-alpha-tocopherol

 How It Works

-- To prevent the progression of Alzheimer’s disease
+- To prevent progression of Alzheimer’s disease

 - To prevent cancer

-- To manage heart disease
+- To manage cardiovascular disease

 Do Not Take If